yomidevs/yomitan/README.md

     feature to reset your user profile.
 It appears that the Firefox profile system can corrupt itself preventing IndexedDB from being accessible to Yomichan.

-**Why does the kanji results page display "No data found" for several fields?**

-You are using data from the KANJIDIC dictionary that was exported for an earlier version of Yomichan.
-It does not contain the additional information which newer versions of Yomichan expect.
-Unfortunately, since major browser implementations of IndexedDB do not provide reliable means for selective bulk data deletion, you will need to purge your database and install the latest version of the KANJIDIC to see additional information about characters.

-**Can I still create cards without HTML formatting?
-The option for it is gone!**

-Developing Yomichan is a constant balance between including useful features and keeping complexity at a minimum.
-With the new user-editable card template system, it is possible to create text-only cards without having to double the number of field templates in the extension itself.
-If you would like to stop HTML tags from being added to your cards, simply copy the contents of the [text-only field template](https://foosoft.net/projects/yomichan/dl/fields.txt) into the template box on the Anki settings page (make sure you have the *Show advanced options* checkbox ticked), making sure to replace the existing values.

 **Will you add support for online dictionaries?**

 Online dictionaries will not be implemented because it is not possible to support them in a robust way.
 In order to